 The Capable NZ process centres you and your own career – you’ll reflect on where you’ve come from, where you are now, and where you want to go.

 - identify early experiences and influences that have shaped you, and how these relate to your working life

 - analyse your work and life experiences and skills, and evaluate your strengths and capabilities

 - identify, access and research relevant practice theories, models, tools, frameworks, and reflect on how these might inform and influence your work

-- complete in-depth case studies that critically explore and analyse key learning experiences from your work or community life, and align these with academic research
+- complete in-depth case studies that critically explore and analyse key learning experiences from your work, and align these with academic research

 - undertake learning to fill any gaps in your knowledge or experience.

-One key point of difference with Capable NZ study is that you complete in-depth case studies to critically analyse learning experiences from your career or community life and consider how these meet the requirements of your chosen qualification.
+One key point of difference with Capable NZ study is that you complete in-depth case studies to critically analyse learning experiences from your career and consider how these meet the requirements of your chosen qualification.